sromerof202/sromerof202/README.md

 - International Project Management, especially within diverse cultural contexts.
 - Smart cities technologies such as IoT, AI, etc.

-🌱 **Current Endeavors**:
-- At Seoul National University, I am pursuing my Engineering Master's in Technology Management, Economics, and Policy Program.
-With an Integrated major in smart cities technologies.
-- Actively contributing to Unnitour as a Data Analyst.

 💞️ **Open for Collaboration**:
 - Projects or researches revolving around Technology Management, Economics, and Policy.
 - Implementing Google Analytics for business insights.